metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 cd ecoprimers/src
 ```

-It's now possible to compile the ecoPrimers program using the make command
+It is now possible to compile the ecoPrimers program using the make command:

 ```bash
 make
 ```

 This command will produce a series of messages on your screen similar to the following.
 You may get some extra warning messages, but no errors should be reported.
 If compilation is successful, an `ecoPrimers` executable will be created in the current directory.

 ```
 gcc -DMAC_OS_X -M  -o ecoprimer.d ecoprimer.c